ernstlab/GECSI/README.md

 # Gene Expression-based Chromatin State Imputation (GECSI) #

-This is Gene Expression-based Chromatin State Imputation (GECSI) program.
-This program is used for generating chromatin state annotations from biosamples that have gene expression data.
+**Gene Expression-based Chromatin State Imputation (GECSI)** is a tool for generating chromatin state annotations from biosamples with gene expression data.
 Here are the basic instructions for installing and using this program.

 ## Quick Guide ##